If your data doesn’t exist in at least three places, your data doesn’t exist.

 If you didn’t know, 2TB is approximately 2000 GB.
 This is a good sized disk.

-This is large enough to backup the ENTIRE contents of two PCs and still have room left over.
-If you think this is still not enough space, you could get the 4TB version of the hardware.
+This is large enough to backup the ENTIRE contents of my current main PC and still have room left over.
+If you think this is still not enough space, you could get the 4TB version of the hardware or go even higher if the option is available.

 To put it into context, let me give you some examples of storage capacity in PCs and mobile devices.

-- My iPhone has a 16GB hard drive.
+- My (very out of date) iPhone 4s has a 16GB hard drive

 You can probably now understand why I’m so pleased with the 2TB external storage drive.